The future of mergers in Australia

 What does this mean for your business?

 The regime may apply to deals signed before 1 January 2026, provided they are implemented on or after that date.
 Accordingly, businesses should prepare to comply with the new regime ahead of 1 January 2026.
-Should the draft legislation be passed in its current form, there will be scope to voluntarily file under the new system from 1 July 2025, with the mandatory suspensory regime taking effect from 1 January 2026.
+There will be scope to voluntarily file under the new system from 1 July 2025, with the mandatory suspensory regime taking effect from 1 January 2026.

 Allens' competition team has considerable experience advising clients on complying with merger control requirements, drawing on local and global experience.
 Contact us to discuss how you can get your business ready and keep ahead of the changing regulatory landscape.